Salem, Montserrat

-Salem is the most populous town in Montserrat, a British overseas territory in the West Indies, situated on the western coast of the island, in St Peter Parish.
+Salem is the most populous town in Montserrat, a British Overseas Territory in the West Indies, situated on the western coast of the island, in St Peter Parish.

-Salem was evacuated after the 1997 volcanic eruptions on the island but has since been resettled.
+Salem was evacuated on 16 August 1997, after the 1997 eruptions of Soufrière Hills on the island, but was resettled in October 1998.

+Beatles record producer George Martin lived in Olveston House, which is in the town of Salem, and set up the renowned AIR Montserrat studios nearby on Friths Road in 1979.
+The studio is now in ruins, after it was destroyed by Hurricane Hugo in 1989, but Olveston House operates as a guest house.

 Education

 The Montserrat government operates Salem Daycare and Salem Nursery.

 The island's only pre-16 years of age secondary school, the government-operated Montserrat Secondary School (MSS), is in Salem.
 Montserrat Community College (MCC) is a post-16 and tertiary educational institution in Salem.

 In the pre-1997 period it was served by Salem Primary School, and Salem Junior Secondary School.